vrockai/pipeline-test/docs/content.md

 ---

-## Combined effects of composting and antibiotic administration on cattle manure–borne antibiotic resistance genes
+## Combined effects of composting and antibiotic administration on cattle manure-borne antibiotic resistance genes.
+ 02.04.2021, _I Keenum, RK Williams, P Ray, ED Garner, KF Knowlton, A Pruden_

+Research is needed to delineate the relative and combined effects of different antibiotic administration and manure management practices in either amplifying or attenuating the potential for antibiotic resistance to spread.
+Here, we carried out a comprehensive parallel examination of the effects of small-scale (&gt; 55 °C × 3 days) static and turned composting of manures from dairy and beef cattle collected during standard antibiotic administration (cephapirin/pirlimycin or sulfamethazine/chlortetracycline/tylosin, respectively), versus from untreated cattle, on "resistomes" (total antibiotic resistance genes (ARGs) determined via shotgun metagenomic sequencing), bacterial microbiota, and indicator ARGs enumerated via quantitative polymerase chain reaction.
+To gain insight into the role of the thermophilic phase, compost was also externally heated to &gt; 55 °C × 15 days.

 [Source](http://click.springernature.com/f/a/2_qRZa_KF0zxUivGyV2VLQ~~/AAEGiQA~/RgRiTVguP0RPaHR0cHM6Ly9taWNyb2Jpb21lam91cm5hbC5iaW9tZWRjZW50cmFsLmNvbS9hcnRpY2xlcy8xMC4xMTg2L3M0MDE2OC0wMjEtMDEwMDYtelcDc3BjQgpgZy7TamBJoYVuUhJlbGllc2Jpa0BnbWFpbC5jb21YBAAAAAA~)

+10.1186/s40168-021-01006-z

 ---